ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 - Many of the ideas presented here are based on book [Deep Learning with Python]( https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438), written by Francois Chollet who also happens to be author of Keras Library

 - Another excellent resource to learn theoretical concepts around deep learning is [Deep Learning Specialization]( https://www.coursera.org/specializations/deep-learning) taught by Andrew Ng on Coursera.
 Even though its paid course the Videos are freely available on YouTube.
+Initially it was not easy to grasp the convolutions, but thanks to Andrew Ng, Convolution Neural Networks no longer appear to be convoluted

 - The book  focuses on the practical application while  Andrew Ng gravitates towards theoretical concepts with easy to understand mathematics.
 I have personally benefit from both, and even though both differ in their approaches they complement each other well just like Ensemble Machine learning models.